♫ Listening to: Chain My Name by Poliça ♫

 Repeat the above instructions for the second roll, and when you place it in the fridge to chill, remove roll #1.

-Place the first roll onto a cutting board and cut into one-inch slices.
+Place the first roll onto a cutting board and cut into one-inch thick slices.
+I use my serrated knife for this step because it helps keep the little rolls from getting smushed.

-Place the pinwheels onto a baking sheet, leaving space in between each one for room to grow.
+Place the pinwheels onto your baking stone (or baking sheet covered with parchment paper), leaving an inch or so of space in between each one for room to grow.

 Repeat with roll #2.